-From Jennifer on May 6th, 2009 in Window Replacement
+From Margaret Everton on May 06, 2009 in Window Replacement

 - No more Planes, Trains and Automobiles - unless, of course, you happen to be in the mood for Steve Martin and John Candy.

 - Things that go bump in the night (or howl, growl, or grumble) wont keep you up (no promises about the snoring, though).

 - Noisy neighbors will be easier to ignore; for nosy neighbors, though, youll need some drapes over those soundproof windows.
 Photo Credit: Hamed Saber

 - On a more serious note - you dont have to replace your existing windows, soundproof windows can be installed behind your current windows and operated simultaneously.

 - Its a tough market for sellers these days, an extra amenity like soundproof windows gives you a bit of an edge over comparable homes without them.

 - As a second barrier between outside conditions and your homes interior, soundproof windows increase your homes energy efficiency.